Paarth-Rana/Agentic-AI-News-to-Narrative-Pipeline/README.md

 ## What It Does

-1. Selects a real true-crime case
+1. Selects a real true-crime case (optionally guided by user input)
 2. Retrieves factual information from Wikipedia
 3. Generates a structured narration script using an LLM
 4. Splits the story into scenes